joshamilton/Hamilton_acI_2017/manuscript/figureCaptions.md

 &nbsp;

 Transporters that are actively expressed by members of the acI lineage, as inferred from consensus annotations of genes associated with transport reactions present in metabolic network reconstructions.
 The intensity of the color indicates the log2 RPKM of the encoding gene cluster.
-For multi-subunit transporters, the RPKM of the substrate-binding subunit was chosen.
+For multi-subunit transporters, the RPKM of the substrate-binding subunit was chosen (Table S12).
 For some transporters, consensus annotations have been replaced with broad metabolite classes.
 Such metabolite classes are indicated with superscripts, and the original annotations are as follows: 1 - spermidine, putrescine; 2 - maltose ; 3 - xylose; 4 - ribose; 5 - uracil; 6 - cytosine / purine / uracil / thiamine / allantoin; 7 - xanthine / uracil / thiamine / ascorbate.

 &nbsp;